 - Do you use social media so much that it has had a negative impact on your job or studies?

-The Real Social Media Addiction Stats for 2022:
+The Real Social Media Addiction Stats:

 - An Estimated 330 Million People Will Potentially Suffer from Internet Addiction in 2022